puma/puma/README.md

 ## License

 Puma is copyright 2014 Evan Phoenix and contributors.
 It is licensed under the BSD 3-Clause license.
-See the include LICENSE file for details.
+See the included LICENSE file for details.